dbono711/cisco-nso-mcp-server/README.md

 This approach differs from embedded MCP implementations by maintaining a clear separation between the AI integration layer and the network automation logic, making the system more maintainable and extensible.

+### Embedded vs. Server-Client MCP Implementations

+To clarify the distinction:

+- **Embedded MCP Implementation**:
+  - Tool definitions, execution logic, and AI integration code all exist within the same application or process
+  - No clear separation between the AI interaction layer and the tool implementation layer
+  - Tools are typically tightly coupled to the specific AI framework being used
+  - Simpler to set up initially but less flexible for future changes or expansion

+- **Server-Client MCP Implementation** (used in this project):
+  - Separates the MCP server (containing tool implementations) from the client (handling AI integration)
+  - Uses a well-defined communication protocol between these components
+  - Allows tool implementations to be completely independent of the AI framework
+  - More modular architecture that follows better separation of concerns principles
+  - Enables tools to be used with different AI frameworks or even without AI involvement
+  - Facilitates independent updating of either the AI integration or the tool implementations

+This separation is particularly valuable in network automation contexts where tools may need to be used across multiple interfaces (web UIs, CLI, AI assistants) or where the underlying network infrastructure tools may evolve independently from the AI integration components.

 ## What is MCP?

-The Model Context Protocol (MCP) is an open protocol that standardizes how AI models interact with external tools and services.
+The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol that standardizes how AI models interact with external tools and services.
 MCP enables:

 - **Tool Definition**: Structured way to define tools that AI models can use
 - **Tool Discovery**: Mechanism for models to discover available tools